NeuromatchAcademy/nma-bot/README.md

 The NMA Discord Bot is designed to automate various administrative tasks and interactions within the Neuromatch Academy's Discord Server.
 Its primary features include server and channel setup, member role assignment, member verification, automated pod handling, and dynamic activity generation and handling.

 ## Getting Started
 To use this bot, you need to have Python installed in your system.
 Python 3.8 or higher is recommended.
+Please also note that you **must** have a discord token for your bot to run.
+Instructions for how to obtain a token as well as how to invite your bot into a test server are available [here](https://www.writebots.com/discord-bot-token/).

 ## Installation
 1. Clone the repository: `git clone https://github.com/NeuromatchAcademy/nma-bot`